SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-Secrets-Management.md

 `Register-SecretsVaultExtension` has a `-Default` switch to register the default local vault (if applicable, see above) if it has been unregistered.

+`Register-SecretsVaultExtension` takes a `-AccessToken` or `-Credential` parameter for authenticating with the remote vault.
+If neither are supplied, then the current user context is used and relies on the extension cmdlet to handle authentication.

 `Unregister-SecretsVaultExtension` should be used to remove any existing registration or when updating a registration to a new version.

 `Get-SecretsVaultExtension` will enumerate registered extensions returning the module name, module version, and cmdlet used.

+### Storing Secrets

+The `Register-Secret` cmdlet is used to store a secret.
+The `-Name` must be unique across all secrets regardless if local or remote.
+A `-Secret` parameter accepts an object that can be either a PSCredential or SecureString.

+### Retrieving Secrets

+The `Get-Secret` cmdlet is used to retrieve secrets.
+The `-Name` parameter is mandatory and retreives the secret associated with that name.
+The returned object will either be a PSCredential or SecureString.

 ### Authorization